meck/TEIS_formal/doc/CASE_formal_verification.md

 ## `vunit` file

-In this example we will use a separate `vunit` file for the formal PSL statements, this enables doing tests without modifying the implementation.
+In this example we will use a separate `vunit` file for the formal PSL statements, this enables adding tests without modifying the implementation.
 The scope of this file is the same as the architecture of the component specified, I.e. we can access the internal signal of the component.
 The format is as
 follows: